OnStepX ConfiguratorOnStep Configuration Generator

 Can I run this offline?

 You can generate Config.h offline — this page works fully offline once loaded.
 Compiling needs the online service.
-For a fully offline toolchain, install PlatformIO, clone hjd1964/OnStepX, and run pio run -e esp32 (or whatever env).
+For a fully offline toolchain, install PlatformIO, clone the upstream that matches the firmware you're building (hjd1964/OnStepX for the mount controller, hjd1964/SmartHandController for the hand pendant, or hjd1964/SmartWebServer for the web/WiFi bridge), and run pio run -e <env>.

 Why did the form change after I flashed?